-If you are not able to set up SAML with your AzureAD subdscription level, you can still set up SSO using OpenId Connect: http://helpdesk.intuo.io/en/articles/3520567-google-azure-office365-sso-using-openid-connect
+If you are not able to set up SAML with your AzureAD subdescription level, you can still set up SSO using OpenId Connect: https://helpdesk.intuo.io/support/solutions/articles/19000114646-google-azure-office365-sso-using-openid-connect

 SAML Endpoint configuration: